Let’s talk about light today. Specifically, reflected light and how it affects art.

 Reflected light affects more than smooth or shiny objects.
 It affects all subjects, animate and inanimate.
 Take a look at this photo, for example.

-This horse is well lighted, with strong sunlight from the upper right of the image.
+This horse is in strong sunlight from the upper right of the image.
 The cast shadow is directly beneath the horse and stretches out behind.
 The shadows are all exactly where you expect them to be.

 But note that his belly and the downward facing planes of the chest are light.
 The darkest part of the shadows is not on those surfaces but partway up the horse’s side and chest.